-Exhibit 24 Portfolio performance for the sub-period 2002-2011 under 252/21MA 1VOL overlay, with -2%, 0%, 10% allocation Source: Standard and Poor and Author's calculations As a final strategy using 1VOLs, we consider a different allocation under the same 252/21MA approach.
+As a final strategy using 1VOLs, we consider a different allocation under the same 252/21MA approach.
 This time, we allocate -2% when 252MA is rising (just as before), and when the 252MA is falling, we look to the 21MA.
 When the 21MA is rising, we allocate 0% (just as before) but now allocate 20% when 21MA is falling.
 We doubled the long volatility hedge to see if it could better protect the portfolio during times of economic stress, with the hope of increasing the overall returns.
-Exhibit 25 and 26 provide the performance of the 1VOL overlay portfolios with such allocation over the same three time frames.
+Figure 19 and Table 7 below show the performances of the 1VOL overlay portfolios with such allocation over the same three time frames.
 However, we show only the chart for the whole period.
-It can be observed from the exhibits that adding an additional 10% allocation when 21MA is falling further enhances the return of the 1VOL overlay portfolio, while standard deviations remain lower than the S&P portfolio for the period 2008-2011.
+It can be observed from the table that adding 10 percentage points of allocation when 21MA is falling further enhances the return of the 1VOL overlay portfolio, with standard deviations still lower than the S&P portfolio for the period '08-'11.